-Throughout the professional experience placement, the Pre-Service Teacher will be expected to work towards a Teaching Portfolio demonstrating competency in all APST focus areas required for this unit, which include:
+Throughout the professional experience placement, the Pre-Service Teacher will be expected to work towards the following assessment tasks:

-- Practice evidence - Learning plans, including comments by the Mentor and Pre-Service Teacher - Reflective practice assignment, recording and evaluating the practicum experience
+- Lesson plans, including comments by the Supervising teacher and Pre-Service Teacher. - Reflective practice assignment, recording and evaluating the practicum experience.

-Note: As a Mentor your feedback on teaching performance, written plans and reflective practice is important however you are not required, nor expected, to 'mark' written work
+Note: As a Supervising teacher your feedback on teaching performance, written plans and reflective practice is important however you are not required, nor expected, to 'mark' written work